gigwegbe/synthetic_data_with_nvidia_replicator_and_edge_impulse/publish.md

 --- | --- |
 ![](media_assets/light_rect.avif) | ![](media_assets/dome_light.avif)

 Lightning plays a crucial role in data generation.
 There are different built-in lighting types in the Nvidia replicator.
 We choose two rectangular lights and a dome light since they give us better lighting options and capabilities for generating photorealistic images.
 The rectangular light emulates light generated from a panel, and the dome light lets you dynamically lighten the entire scene.
-We randomized some light parameters such as temperature and intensity, and both parameters were sampled from a normal distribution.
-In addition, the scale parameter was sampled from a uniform distribution while keeping the rotation and position of the lights fixed.
+We randomized some light parameters such as temperature and intensity, and both parameters were sampled from a <strong>normal distribution</strong>.
+In addition, the scale parameter was sampled from a <strong>uniform distribution</strong> while keeping the rotation and position of the lights fixed.
 ```python
 # Lightning setup for Rectangular light and Dome light